| She was known as Bobbie Jo Adsit when she was a freshman in 2016-17. Since

 of the Bees won team intermediate flat to pull SCAD into a 22-all tie with Emory and Henry

+through three.
 A non-entity to many on day one would dominate day two.
 While Caitlin Doocy of St.

 Lawrence University won team intermediate fences to start the day runner-up Alexis Martin